royborgen/update_simplex/README.md

 ## Troubleshooting

-- **Permission Issues**: Ensure the script and the directory have the correct permissions.
+- **Permission Issues**: Ensure the script and the app directory have the correct permissions.
 - **curl Not Installed**: Install `curl` using your package manager (`apt`, `yum`, `brew`, etc.).

-## Contributing

-Feel free to fork this repository and submit pull requests.
-We welcome contributions that improve the script's functionality or usability.

 ## License

-This project is licensed under the MIT License.
-See the [Wikipedia](https://en.wikipedia.org/wiki/MIT_License) for more details.
+This project is open source, licensed under the GPL-2.0 license.
+See the projects `LICENSE` file for details.